Great Western Hotel, Newquay: History

 In January 1879 the hotel was completed and it officially opened on 7 April 1879.
 It was the first in a string of hotels designed to appeal to the renewed interest in Cornwall as a winter resort for the middle classes.
+The Great Western Railway was the principal shareholder in the owning company until c.
+1920.

 The Hotel is mentioned in Hartnoll's Illustrated Newquay Guide And Visitor's Hand-book in 1884:

 The Great Western, near the station, a handsome, modern edifice, fitted with every convenience and luxury, and occupying a commanding position on the upper cliffs, with a magnificent sea view.
 The interior arrangements are of a very high order, and the visitor will find the establishment in no way inferior to first-class hotels in other watering-places.
 The proprietor and manager is Mr. G. R. Roberts.

 On a tour of Cornwall in May 1926, The Prince of Wales, later Edward VIII, met the Duchy tenants at the hotel, and took tea with them in company with Sir Walter Peacock, Mr. Webster, Mr. Stainer, Duchy stewards.

 In 2024, a commemorative plaque was unveiled to honor the building as Newquay's first hotel and its architect.

+In April 2026, St Austell Brewery announced the completion of the first phase of refurbishment at the hotel.
+The project forms part of a wider multi-phase redevelopment aimed at modernising the historic hotel while preserving its heritage features.